hakril/PythonForWindows/README.md

 ### Native execution

-To make the barrier between `native` and `Python` code, PythonForWindows allows you to create native function callable from Python (thanks `ctypes`) and also embed a simple x86/x64 assembler.
+To make the barrier between `native` and `Python` code thinner, PythonForWindows allows you to create native function callable from Python (thanks to `ctypes`) and also embed a simple x86/x64 assembler.

 ```python